WilAm1/WilAm1/README.md

-- 👋 Hi, I’m @WilAm1
 Software Developer
+- Javascript
+- HTML
+- CSS
+- React
+- Git/Github
-- 📫 Reach me via DM or email me
+- 📫 Reach me via DM or email

 <!---
 WilAm1/WilAm1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.